 Break Even Point = Fixed Costs / Weighted Average Contribution Margin

 we have to sell approximately 96 unit in total or 19 units from product 1, 40 units from product 2 and from product 3 29 units

 At the business level also we have to take into consideration special tax laws that apply in the country that the business has his base.
-For example, in case of Greece, we have designed a special business calculator on how is breakeven point is calcucated including to find profit margins, taxes and social insurance as a freelance or as a sole proprietorship business.
+For example, in the case of Greece, we have designed a special business calculator on how is breakeven point is calcucated including to find profit margins, taxes, and social insurance as a freelance or as a sole proprietorship business.

 Finding the breakeven points and profit margins are important to any business in the managerial and accounting level, but also do not forget the power of compound interest, so check our investment calculator for ROI.